MelinUCSD/personal-spis-2020-projects/iris_recognition/README.md

 # Iris Recognition Project

 Description: This classifier model will predict the Iris flower based on sepal length, sepal width, petal length and petal width.
+There are three different classes:
+Iris Setosa, Iris Versicolor and Iris Virginica.

+Learning Objectives:

+- k nearest neighbor
+- clustering
+- numpy arrays
+- plotting features
+- measuring accuracy of a model

 Libraries Used:

 - matplotlib
 - numpy
 - sklearn